Joe Thornton: San Jose Sharks (2005–2020)

 After the elimination, team management vacated all the Sharks' captaincy positions, including Thornton's role as one of the alternate captains.
 Prior to the 2010–11 season, he was chosen to replace the retiring Rob Blake as the eighth captain in team history on October 7, 2010.
 Nine days later, he signed a three-year, US$21 million contract extension with the Sharks.
-Near the start of the 2010–11 season, Thornton scored the fourth hat-trick of his NHL career against Martin Brodeur in a 5–2 win over the New Jersey Devils.
-In November 2010, Thornton was suspended two games for a controversial hit to the head against St. Louis Blues forward David Perron.
+Near the start of the 2010–11 season, Thornton scored the fourth hat-trick of his NHL career in a 5–2 win over the New Jersey Devils.
+On November 6, Thornton was suspended two games for a controversial hit to the head against St. Louis Blues forward David Perron.
 Perron missed the remaining 72 games of the 2010–11 season due to post-concussion syndrome.
 He returned after missing 97 games over 13 months (394 days) on December 3, 2011.
 Later in the campaign, Thornton eclipsed Marleau as the Sharks' all-time leader in assists.
 Thornton scored his 1,000th career point with a goal in a game against the Phoenix Coyotes on April 8, 2011.
-In the first round of the 2011 playoffs, Thornton scored the series-winning goal in overtime of Game 6 against the Los Angeles Kings to advance the Sharks to the second round.
+In the first round of the 2011 playoffs, Thornton scored the series-winning goal in overtime of Game 6 against the seventh-seeded Los Angeles Kings to advance the Sharks to the second round where they would meet the third-seeded Detroit Red Wings for the second consecutive season and defeat them in seven to clinch a second consecutive appearance in the Western Conference Finals where the Sharks would fall to the Presidents' Trophy-winning Vancouver Canucks in five games.
+Thornton ended the playoffs with three goals and a career-high 14 assists and career-high 17 points in all 18 games.
+A day after the Sharks' Game 5 loss against the Canucks that resulted in their elimination from the playoffs, it was revealed that Thornton had sustained a separated shoulder three days earlier in Game 4 as a result of a shoulder-to-shoulder hit from Canucks' forward Raffi Torres and played there entire playoffs with a broken finger he originally sustained in a 6–0 shutout win over the Dallas Stars on March 31 as a result of a slash from Stars’ defenceman Stéphane Robidas.

-On January 24, 2014, Thornton signed a three-year contract extension with the Sharks through to the 2017 season.
+On January 24, 2014, Thornton signed a three-year contract extension with the Sharks through to the 2016–17 season.